MegaLoler/Nanceloid/README.md

 i'm also quite in over my head and trying to learn so much stuff as i go!!! so i'm probably doing a lot of things wrong, lol, feel free to lemme kno if you are interested and/or know about this stuff and wanna help!!

-i should like, learn c++ and just do the whole thing in that maybe

 _TODO: add screenshots (once there is a gui lol)_

 ## Dependencies